DekotaNelson/100devs-follow-along-site/README.md

 ## 100devs-follow-along-site
-A website for easy access to the 100Devs follow along lectures, homework, files and more
+This site is dedicated to making it easy for the #Catch-upCrew to find the follow along materials, the homework, and the class files instead of having to rummage through all of the newer discord messages.
+This is the open source repository for that site.
+Please note I am not endorsed by, affiliated with, or sponsered by 100Devs or Leon, I merely had difficulty easily finding the class materials and homework for older classes and figured if I had trouble others would too.
+So I wanted to help others and to make it easier for everyone who may not be caught up to the live classes.
+I mention this to maintain 100% transparency about me, Dekota, and this website.

 ## What is 100Devs?
-An online, completely free, 30 week bootcamp, meant to bring you from zero programming skills to employable taught by [Leon Noel](https://leonnoel.com/100devs/).
+An online, completely free 30 week bootcamp meant to bring you from zero programming skills to employable taught by [Leon Noel](https://leonnoel.com/100devs/).

 ## Who is Leon Noel?
 Leon Noel is an internationally recognized software developer, entrepreneur and a very passionate teacher who loves helping folks learn to code and explore a new career in tech.
 He is also Managing Director of Engineering @ Resilient Coders and Distinguished Faculty @ General Assembly.